KameshLeVI/Experiment-4---Implementation-of-Kalman-Filter/README.md

 Step 2: Create a KalmanFilter object with these parameters.</br>

-Step 3:Simulate the movement of the object for a number of time steps, generating true states and measurements.
-Step 3:For each measurement, predict the next state using kf.predict(). </br>
+Step 3:Simulate the movement of the object for a number of time steps, generating true states and measurements (For each measurement, predict the next state using kf.predict(). </br>)

 Step 4:Update the state estimate based on the measurement using kf.update(). </br>